gustaveroussy/sopa/docs/faq.md

 If you have MERSCOPE or Xenium data, you probably already have a cell segmentation.
 This can be used as a prior for Baysor, instead of running Cellpose with Sopa.
 For that, you have an existing config file for the Snakemake pipeline for both [MERSCOPE](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/merscope/baysor_vizgen.yaml) and [Xenium](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/xenium/baysor_multimodal.yaml) data.
 If using the API/CLI, consider using the `prior_shapes_key` and the `unassigned_value` arguments when creating the patches for the transcripts.
 For MERSCOPE data, `prior_shapes_key="cell_id"` and `unassigned_value=-1`.
 For Xenium data, `prior_shapes_key="cell_id"` and `unassigned_value="UNASSIGNED"`.
 You can also decide to run Cellpose via Sopa, and then use it as a prior: in that case, simply pass `prior_shapes_key="cellpose_boundaries"` after running cellpose.

+## How to optimize the segmentation parameters?

+Selecting the right parameters for Cellpose/Baysor can significantly improve the output data quality.
+To choose these parameters, we recommand subsetting the data (`spatialdata.bounding_box_query`), saving the subset (`sdata.write("subset.zarr")`), running different segmentation on the subset (use `key_added` to save the segmentation with a specific name), and compare the results.

+Using the API will be more convenient to experiment.

 ## How to provide dictionnaries to CLI arguments?

 Some CLI arguments are optionnal dictionnaries.
 For instance, `sopa convert` has a `--kwargs` option.
 In that case, a dictionnary can be provided as an inline string, for instance: